Tuesday, November 11, 2025

 The author gives a close look at how a war affects a society.
 At times, you feel that she is a native German writing about her country.
 Sometimes the book feels like a preview of the unrest of postwar Germany.

 Civilian authorities who escorted reporters through Germany were very kind and generous.
-At times, Doty felt guilty.
+At times, Doty felt guilty, because of her secret desire to expose the problems in war-time Germany.
 Local citizens treated visiting journalists like celebrities at public events.
-The visits of these journalists gave these citizens something to get excited about.

 In Munich, the author used money from a special fund to give food tickets to people who are eating substandard food that was given to them.